sabersalv/awesome-pt/README.md

 PRs are very welcome!

 Note
-- ![chinese-icon]: Provide Chinese language only
+- ![chinese-icon]: Chinese language only

 ## Table of Contents